 - Keeping water out of the stoma

 - Covering the stoma with a shower hood when showering

 - Suctioning secretions

-- Have the drains removed in about 5 days.
-The stitches will be removed in about one week.
+- The drains removed in about 5 days.
+The stitches will be removed in about 1 week.

 - Avoid lifting heavy objects and doing strenuous activity for up to 6 weeks.

 Participate in a speech rehabilitation program.
 You will need to learn how to speak again.
 The program may involve speaking by:

 - Swallowing air and expelling it—esophageal speech